2021/22 Full-time Undergraduate course

 Optional Modules: not all electives may run in all academic years.
 (Please note numbers may be capped on some final year electives).
-You will undertake 2 Law modules and 1 Criminology module in each semester.
+You will undertake two law modules and one criminology module per semester.

 Equity and Trusts - This module will explore the history of equity and its maxims, the development of the trust and its various forms, uses and practical implications today.
 It will consider how trusts can be varied and set aside, the powers and duties of trustees and the remedies for breach of trust.
 It will also examine equitable doctrines such as conversion and election and survey the law relating to equitable remedies such as injunctions.

 Transitional Justice - This module will provide you with an introduction to contemporary human rights issues as they impact on societies coming out of conflict.
 The module provides a legal and historical perspective on classic transitional justice dilemmas and looks at theoretical and concrete accommodations between notions of peace and justice in transitional societies.
 Critically, the module will examine transitional legal issues in a number of jurisdictions and look at the applicability of a number of central themes to the Northern Ireland transition.

 Surveillance and the Law - This module considers the rationale for conducting surveillance by agencies within the criminal justice system and the competing claims of individuals to be free from surveillance by virtue of rights such as privacy.
 You will explore the manner in which the law reflects the tension between these competing concerns.

 Company Law - Government departments are themselves Bodies Corporate and this fact has for them far reaching legal implications.
 Government is also responsible for the substance of company law and its institutions, including the companies registry.
 This module deals with the main forms of business organisations both in the UK and EU, their management and contracting powers and procedures.